MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/social-identities.md

-## Use MSAL.NET to sign-in users with social identities
+# Using MSAL.NET to sign-in users with social identities

 You can use MSAL.NET to sign-in users with social identities by using [Azure AD B2C](https://aka.ms/aadb2c).
 AAD B2C is built around the notion of policies.
 In MSAL.NET, specifying a policy translates to providing an authority.